 Rolled oats take less time to cook as they are flat and absorb liquid quickly.

-Some associated health benefits to porridge oats are:
+Some associated health benefits of porridge oats are:

 - Low Glycemic index.
 The oats digest easily and absorb slowly without any abrupt spikes in blood sugar levels.